mikwielgus/undoredo/README.md

-**Technical sidenote:** Unlike maps and sets, not all stable vec data structures allow insertion and removal at arbitrary indexes regardless of whether they are vacant, occupied, or out of bounds, at the time of insertion.
-For `StableVec`, we managed to insert at out-of-bound indexes by changing the length before insertion using the [`.reserve_for()`](https://docs.rs/stable-vec/latest/stable_vec/struct.StableVecFacade.html#method.reserve_for) method.
-For `thunderdome::Arena`, we can insert at arbitrary key directly via the [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at) method.
-Collections for which we have not managed to achieve this are documented in the section below.
+**Technical sidenote:** Unlike maps and sets, not all stable vec data structures allow insertion and removal at arbitrary indexes regardless of whether they are vacant, occupied or out of bounds at the time of insertion.
+For `StableVec`, we managed to implement inserting at out-of-bound indexes by changing the length before insertion using the [`.reserve_for()`](https://docs.rs/stable-vec/latest/stable_vec/struct.StableVecFacade.html#method.reserve_for) method.
+For `thunderdome::Arena`, we insert at arbitrary key directly via the [`.insert_at()`](https://docs.rs/thunderdome/latest/thunderdome/struct.Arena.html#method.insert_at) method.
+Collections for which we could not achieve this are documented in the section below.

 ## Unsupported collections